How To Become a 401(k) Millionaire

-When saving for retirement, it's not always easy to know where to start.
+When saving for retirement, knowing where to start is not always easy.
 The myriad of retirement plans available can be confusing.
-If you don't have a representative who can guide you and explain what funds and fees are within the retirement plan, you may give up and walk away.
+If you don't have a representative who can guide you and explain the funds and fees within the retirement plan, you may give up and walk away.
 But wait!
 When you walk away, you are giving away free money and delaying your savings for retirement.

 How to Become a 401(k) Millionaire

 See my feature in How To Make Yourself a Retirement Millionaire.

 Here are some things that you can do to educate yourself on your investment options:

 Call the funding organization or visit their website to compare the fund options.